brothers-DAO/bro-dex/README.md

 where:
 - `base-amount` =  amount * (1.0 + FEE).
 In case of IOC, GTC or FOK.
 Can be computed with the function: `(base-with-fee)`
 - `base-amount` =  amount.
 In case of Post-Only

+##### Common API notes
+In the wrapper, `account-guard` will be used for 2 purposes:
+  - If an order is created (not in IOC or FOK), guard the order for cancellation.
+  - Create destination accounts, if one of them doesn't exist.

+Functions will always return "DEX Order successful", or fail.
+In the case of an IOC only, the transactions may be successful even if no trading happened.